alankar23/interview-prep/about.md

+## V4-20205
+- My name is Alankar, and I’m currently working as a DevOps engineer at iDigicloud Technologies.
+I have a total of 4.6 years of experience in this role.
+- Over the years, I’ve built and maintained systems using CI/CD tools, monitoring stacks, containerization and orchestration platforms, Infrastructure as Code, scripting languages, and cloud technologies.
+- I enjoy solving complex problems—whether it’s reducing build times, resolving deployment failures, or automating manual tasks using Terraform or Python.
+I’ve consistently worked closely with development teams to identify bottlenecks and deliver fast, stable solutions.
+- I’ve received multiple recognitions for my work, both in my current and previous organizations.
+I thrive in fast-paced environments, adapt quickly to change, and bring a strong problem-solving mindset to my work.
+- If given the opportunity, I’ll bring the same energy, ownership, and focus to your team—and aim to deliver tangible value from the very beginning.

 ## V3-20205
 `I'm Jon Doe, and I've been working as a DevOps Engineer at iDigiC for a little over 3 years now.
 Throughout my career, I've been a team player and a strong problem solver.
 I focus on analyzing situations thoroughly and paying close attention to detail.